althafhpa/playwright/README.md

 This guide provides comprehensive instructions for setting up, configuring, and running visual regression tests using Playwright.

+You can start testing straightway using default config and providing baseline and comparison urls and path.

 Table of Contents

 Setup